rootik/logstash-input-sdee/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

+## TODO
+- Add request options like minThreatRating and maxThreatRating, virtualSensors, errorSeverities, includeStatusCategories, excludeStatusCategories and so on.

 ## Config Example

 For config examples see `sdee.rb` in `lib/logstash/inputs/` in this repo.